 Frequently Asked Questions

 What is the most common benefit businesses see from AI in their apps?
-The highest-frequency benefit reported by engineering teams is development velocity – GitHub Copilot and similar tools measurably reduce time spent on boilerplate and test generation (55% faster task completion in controlled studies).
-The highest-value benefit is typically predictive capability: catching fraud, predicting churn, or forecasting demand at a scale that manual analysis cannot match.
+The most common early benefit is development velocity, because teams can reduce time spent on boilerplate, first-pass tests, and repetitive implementation work before touching the live product.
+The highest-value benefit is often predictive capability, where the system can catch risk or surface opportunity at a scale that manual review cannot match.

 Does adding AI to an app always improve the user experience?
 No. AI features that are poorly trained, insufficiently tested, or solving the wrong problem actively degrade user experience.
 The most common failure mode: adding AI because it is expected rather than because it solves a specific user problem.
 A rule of thumb: if you cannot articulate the user problem being solved before proposing the AI solution, the feature is not ready.

 What data infrastructure is required before integrating AI?
-At minimum: clean, structured data at sufficient volume for the use case, a way to log user interactions for model feedback, and a monitoring system for model performance over time.
-Most teams underestimate the data preparation requirement – it often consumes 30-50% of total project time.
-Teams that skip this step frequently discover mid-build that their data is insufficient, inconsistent, or legally complicated to use.
+At minimum: clean, structured data that matches the workflow, a way to log user and model behavior, and monitoring for quality over time.
+Teams that skip this step frequently discover mid-build that their data is insufficient, inconsistent, poorly permissioned, or legally complicated to use.

 Is it better to build AI features in-house or use an AI development partner?
-Depends on the core competency question.
-If your product is the AI (the AI is the primary value proposition), building in-house is usually correct long-term.
-If AI is an enabling capability for a product that does something else, a specialist partner typically delivers faster and at lower total cost – because the organizational learning curve for AI development is steep, and the cost of learning on production systems is high.
+It depends on the core competency question.
+If your product is the AI, building internal capability usually matters more over time.
+If AI is an enabling capability inside a broader product or workflow, a specialist partner can reduce delivery risk while your team keeps control of the operating model.

 Working with an AI Development Partner